Ads: Chanel / Rebel / Mobil / Blackglama by Andy Warhol, stock image

 Photo credits:

-3. Judy Garland for the 1968 Blackglama “What Becomes a Legend Most?” advertising campaign that was photographed by Richard Avedon.
+3. Judy Garland for the 1968 Blackglama campaign, photographed by Richard Avedon.

-4. Andy Warhol looking at Phil Stern’s photographs of James Dean, 1986.
+4. Andy Warhol viewing Phil Stern’s James Dean photographs, 1986.

 Share this page: